fortsecurity/ludo/lab_guide.md

 **Q: What if I get a `ZONE_RESOURCE_POOL_EXHAUSTED` error when running Terraform?**
 Google's data center has temporarily run out of `e2-medium` slots in that specific zone.
 Open `main.tf`, change the `zone` variable to `us-central1-b` or `us-central1-f`, and re-run `terraform apply`.

+**Q: When I run `terraform destroy`, Cloud Shell gives me a giant message telling me to install Terraform, even though I already did!
+How do I fix this?**
+This happens because Google Cloud Shell uses a stubborn wrapper script that sometimes ignores your local installation.
+To bypass it completely and safely destroy your environment, download the standalone binary directly to your project folder:

+1. Make sure you are in your project folder: `cd ~/project-ludo`
+2. Download the binary: `wget https://releases.hashicorp.com/terraform/1.5.7/terraform_1.5.7_linux_amd64.zip`
+3. Unzip it: `unzip -o terraform_1.5.7_linux_amd64.zip`
+4. Run destroy using the local binary: `./terraform destroy`